reactive-python/reactpy/docs/source/getting-started/index.rst

 Section 2: Running IDOM
 -----------------------

-Once you've :ref:`installed IDOM <quick install>`.
+Once you've :ref:`installed IDOM <Installing IDOM>`.
 The simplest way to run IDOM is with the :func:`~idom.server.prefab.run` function.
 By default this will execute your application using one of the builtin server implementations whose dependencies have all been installed.
 Running a tiny "hello world" application just requires the following
 code: